roberttidey/NodeESPExceptionDecoder/README.md

 - Install Node JS
 - Copy git material into a Node project folder
 - npm install express and fast-glob
-- - Edit Index.js to have the path to the addr2line utility found under tools in the esp8266 packages folder Edit Index.js to have the search path for elf files typically in your users AppData/local/temp
+- Edit Index.js to have the path to the addr2line utility found under tools in the esp8266 packages folder
+- Edit Index.js to have the search path for elf files typically in your users AppData/local/temp

 ##Use
-- Start Node server handler (node index.js from project folder -enter name of ino files
+- Start Node server handler (node index.js from project folder
+- enter name of ino files
 - paste exception text from a log files
 - press decode